Institutional Undergraduate Scholarships

 Law and Graduate-Students receiving scholarships, stipends, or assistantships should contact the respective college for information and renewal of awards.

-*Other Scholarship Awards-Funds from sources outside the university will credit to the student's account no earlier than the first day of classes upon receipt of the funds.
+*Other Scholarship Awards-Funds from sources outside the university will credit to the student's account no earlier than the first day of class each semester upon receipt of the funds.
 If outside scholarships received, combined with TU scholarship funds, exceed the student's basic charges of TU tuition and TU room and board, we reserve the right to adjust your TU funded awards.
 It is necessary to report to the Office of Student Financial Services any change in circumstances, including outside scholarship awards not considered in the offer of assistance.
 By law, the Office of Student Financial Services must make adjustments to prevent or correct "over awards" that may result from the receipt of these outside sources of financial assistance.
 Adjustments will be in both gift aid (grants/scholarships) and self-help aid (work/loans).

 Scholarship policies are reviewed annually and are subject to change from year to year.
 University policy may prohibit academic scholarship awards to exceed the cost of tuition.
 The University reserves the right to use outside sources of scholarships in determining if academic scholarships exceed the cost of tuition.